twilio/starter-cloud9/README.md

 Now, you should be able to run through the voice and SMS demos on the page, after entering in your mobile phone number.

+## Making Code Changes
+During your quest, you'll probably be making code changes, tweaking this sample project to do interesting things with the Twilio API.
+After editing files and changing code, you'll need to stop and restart your Ruby server.

+To practice this, open `app.rb` in the Cloud9 editor.
+Change the body of the text message sent for the "message" demo, [which happens on line 26](https://github.com/twilio/starter-cloud9/blob/master/app.rb#L26):

+    # Use the REST API client to send a text message
+    client.account.sms.messages.create(
+      :from => TWILIO_NUMBER,
+      :to => params[:to],
+      :body => 'I edited some code!'
+    )

+To stop your server, click on the Terminal window of your Cloud9 IDE.
+Then, hit control-C on your keyboard to stop the Ruby server.
+This will cause your Ruby app to become unavailable on your public URL.
+To restart the server, and observe your code changes in action, enter the same command you used ot start the server initially:

+    ruby app.rb -p $PORT -o $IP

+__TIP:__ Press "up" on your keyboard in the Terminal to recall your last command.
+This will be faster than typing `ruby app.rb -p $PORT -o $IP` every time.

+Now, navigate to your app's main web page and run the messaging demo.
+You should now get a different message than you did the first time.
+Repeat this process every time you change code in your application.

 ## Begin Questing!
 This is but your first step into a larger world.
 [Return to TwilioQuest](http://quest.twilio.com) to continue your adventure.
 Huzzah!